Price Discrimination - Explained

 Market Segmentation for Price Discrimination

 Sellers segregate markets by customer type, income levels, public vs industrial products procurement, domestic vs. international, and other factors to implement Price Discrimination.
 For example, broadband services package prices may vary according to the state you are living in.
 Prices in New York would be much higher than prices in New Mexico.
-Software services packages are sold at standard rates to the general public, higher rates for enterprise usage, and lower rates for educational and non-profit organisations.
+Software services packages are sold at standard rates to the general public, higher rates for enterprise usage, and lower rates for educational and non-profit organizations.
 Companies can enforce legal safeguards against consumers who buy in the lower price segments to make a profit in the higher priced segments.

 Different Types of Price Discrimination